Water fluoridation by country: Ireland

 Ireland is the only European country with a policy of mandatory water fluoridation.
-Worldwide, the Irish Republic, Singapore and New Zealand are the only countries which implement mandatory water fluoridation.
+Worldwide, Ireland, Singapore and New Zealand are the only countries which implement mandatory water fluoridation.

 The majority of drinking water in the Republic, (but not Northern Ireland), is fluoridated.
 In 2012, roughly 3.25 million people received artificially fluoridated water.
 Almost 71% of the population in 2002 resided in fluoridated communities.
 All public water supplies are fluoridated and the remainder of the supplies are group water schemes which are privately owned and not fluoridated artificially.
 The fluoridation agent used is hydrofluorosilicic acid (HFSA; H_{2}SiF_{6}).
 In a 2002 public survey, 45% of respondents expressed some concern about fluoridation.

 In 1957, the Department of Health established a Fluorine Consultative Council which recommended fluoridation at 1.0 ppm of public water supplies, then accessed by approximately 50% of the population.
 This was felt to be an effective way of preventing tooth decay, in an era before fluoridated toothpaste was commonly used.
 This led to the Health (Fluoridation of Water Supplies) Act 1960, which mandated compulsory fluoridation by local authorities.
 The statutory instruments made in 1962–65 under the 1960 Act were separate for each local authority, setting the level of fluoride in drinking water to 0.8–1.0 ppm.
 The current regulations date from 2007, and set the level to 0.6–0.8 ppm, with a target value of 0.7 ppm.

 Implementation of fluoridation was held up by preliminary dental surveying and water testing, and a court case, Ryan v.
 Attorney General.